-The Profitero Podcast Series collaborates with industry thought leaders and influencers, such as The Mars Agency, Rockfish Interactive, dunnhumby and Flywheel Digital, to discuss the key eCommerce trends impacting the CPG and retail sector today.
+The Profitero Podcast Series collaborates with industry thought leaders and influencers to discuss the key eCommerce trends impacting the CPG and retail sector.
 Targeted at retail and CPG leaders, we discuss major market developments, interview industry experts and operators, as well as share insights and strategies for improving performance in the online channel.

 Episode 45: Natalie Berg & Miya Knights discuss their new Amazon book

 In this episode, Keith is joined by Natalie Berg and Miya Knights, co-authors of the new book Amazon: How the World’s Most Relentless Retailer will Continue to Revolutionize Commerce.

 In it, they discuss the relentless focus on customers and long-term strategy that brought Amazon to its current position of dominance; the risk of “peak Amazon,” and the outlook for retail–and other sectors–Amazon is poised to disrupt.

 Episode 44: The Convergence of Shopper Marketing and eCommerce